ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 #### `ScatterRadius` *(v1.04)*
 - **Type**: `Real`
 - **Description**: Maximum random offset radius (in world units) applied to the intended impact point to simulate weapon inaccuracy.
 When the weapon fires, the actual impact point is randomly offset from the target position by up to this radius in any direction.
 This creates a circular area of potential impact.
 This scatter is applied to all targets.
 If this is 0, there is no random scatter (weapon is perfectly accurate).
 Scatter is useful for simulating artillery, mortars, or low-accuracy weapons.
-The scatter is applied in addition to any `ScatterRadiusVsInfantry` when targeting infantry.
+The scatter is applied in addition to any [`ScatterRadiusVsInfantry`](#scatterradiusvsinfantry) when targeting infantry.
 - **Default**: `0.0`
 - **Example**: `ScatterRadius = 5.0`

 #### `ScatterTargetScalar` *(v1.04)*
 - **Type**: `Real`
-- **Description**: Multiplier applied to the coordinates specified in `ScatterTarget` entries.
+- **Description**: Multiplier applied to the coordinates specified in [`ScatterTarget`](#scattertarget) entries.
 This allows you to scale preset scatter target offsets without redefining all the coordinates.
 A value of 1.0 uses the scatter targets at their defined scale.
 Values greater than 1.0 increase the scatter spread, values less than 1.0 decrease it.
-This only affects weapons that use `ScatterTarget` entries; it has no effect if `ScatterTarget` is not used.
+This only affects weapons that use [`ScatterTarget`](#scattertarget) entries; it has no effect if [`ScatterTarget`](#scattertarget) is not used.
 - **Default**: `0.0`
 - **Example**: `ScatterTargetScalar = 1.0`

 #### `ScatterRadiusVsInfantry` *(v1.04)*
 - **Type**: `Real`
 - **Description**: Additional random scatter radius (in world units) applied specifically when the target is infantry.
-This extra inaccuracy is added to the base `ScatterRadius` when targeting infantry units, simulating the difficulty of hitting small, mobile targets.
-If the target is not infantry, only `ScatterRadius` applies.
+This extra inaccuracy is added to the base [`ScatterRadius`](#scatterradius) when targeting infantry units, simulating the difficulty of hitting small, mobile targets.
+If the target is not infantry, only [`ScatterRadius`](#scatterradius) applies.
 This allows weapons to be more accurate against vehicles/buildings but less accurate against infantry.
-If this is 0, there is no extra scatter against infantry (only base `ScatterRadius` applies).
+If this is 0, there is no extra scatter against infantry (only base [`ScatterRadius`](#scatterradius) applies).
 - **Default**: `0.0`
 - **Example**: `ScatterRadiusVsInfantry = 10.0`

 #### `DamageDealtAtSelfPosition` *(v1.04)*
 - **Type**: `Bool`
 - **Description**: When enabled, the damage epicenter is the firing unit's current position rather than the target's position.
 This causes all radius damage calculations to originate from the shooter, not the impact point.
 This is essential for suicide weapons (like car bombs) where the explosion should occur at the attacker's location.
 When disabled (default), damage originates from the target position (for direct hits) or the projectile impact point (for projectile weapons).
-This property affects both primary and secondary damage radius calculations.
+This property affects both [`PrimaryDamageRadius`](#primarydamageradius) and [`SecondaryDamageRadius`](#secondarydamageradius) calculations.
 - **Default**: `No`
 - **Example**: `DamageDealtAtSelfPosition = Yes`